bijay085/bijay085/README.md

 ⚡ Fun fact: I am secretly a Spiderman 🕷️

 ---
-### 🌟 *What i am good at : Why should you contact me for :* 💬
+### 🌟 *What i am good at : Why Connect With Me :* 💬

-- Basic frontend work
-- Full fledge discord bot making and maintenance
-- A lil-bit web scarping
-- Proficient at jailbreaking iPhones, tweak injection
-- A lil bit modding iPa files
+Feel free to get in touch if you:

+- Have questions about my projects.
+- Want to collaborate on a project.
+- Need assistance with Discord bot development.
+- Want to develop basic websites.
+- Seek advice on iOS jailbreaking and iPa.
+- Just want to chat or share ideas!

+I'm always open to new opportunities and conversations.
+Let's connect!

 ## *Want to make connection*